 Take every opportunity to speak about the game.
 Write an article, start a clinic, speak at clinics, have staff meetings designed to throw out ideas and debate what you are doing in your program.
 Talk to your players about the subtleties of the game.
 Let anyone who will listen know that you have a committed passion for the profession.

+Investigate different ways to do things.
 Never rest on what you run, no matter how much success you have with it.
 There are always little tweaks in the game that can make your program better.
 Tweaks in X’s and O’s, changes in how you teach the game, and finding different drills to keep things from getting stale are just some of the areas you can improve.
 Go watch other teams practice.
 You may find that they run the same things you run, but you might pick up a different way of saying something that could improve the way you teach your players.
 Attend clinics.
 If you come away with just ONE THING from a clinic that can help your program, it is worth the price of admission.
 Record televised games and dissect them.
 Today’s technology puts you in the film room with some of the best coaching minds in the country.
 Study how different coaches handle different game situations.
 Scout the top teams and determine their game plans.

+Organize your coaching material.
 Organization is the key to sharing information.
 Develop a system to keep track of the mass of information you accumulate.
 Organize by coaches, phases of the game, skill or come up with a system that makes sense to you.
 I believe there is no better tool for organizing play and drill diagrams than FastDraw.
 Invest in a scanner or a good filing system and you won’t be sorry.
 Keeping material organized and handy will save you time when a colleague asks you if you have any information on Rebounding Drills or the Read & React Offense.

+Network with other coaches who share your passion.
 Being around others who share your passion will keep you sharp and stimulate your desire to learn.
 Coaches and teachers go through things that people in other professions don’t understand.
 Join a coaching association and attend events where coaches will be sharing ideas.
 Keep in touch with the coaches you meet and connect with.
 The relationships you build through networking will last you a lifetime.